На русском языке

 ~\eta +\sigma =G-{\frac {\rho _{{0q}}^{2}}{4\pi \varepsilon _{0}\rho _{0}^{2}}}=G-{\frac {q^{2}}{4\pi \varepsilon _{0}m^{2}}},

-which allows estimating the internal temperature, pressure and other parameters of cosmic bodies for the case of non-uniform density.
+which allows estimating internal temperature, pressure and other parameters of cosmic bodies for the case of non-uniform density.

-Due to the Poynting theorem, both the sum of the energy densities of all the fields inside the body and the sum of the vectors of the energy fluxes of all the fields inside this body become equal to zero.
-Outside the body, the energy flux of the gravitational or electromagnetic field accurately compensates for the change in the energy of the corresponding field in each selected volume.
+Due to Poynting theorem, both the sum of energy densities of all fields inside a body and the sum of vectors of energy fluxes of all fields inside this body become equal to zero.
+Outside the body, energy flux of gravitational or electromagnetic field accurately compensates for change in energy of corresponding field in each selected volume.
 As a result, the 4/3 problem disappears inside the body, but it remains for fields outside the body.
-The solution of the 4/3 problem with the example of the electromagnetic field is reduced to the following: the requirement of the equality of the mass-energy associated with the time component ~W^{{00}} of the stress-energy tensor of the field and the mass-energy of the energy flux of this field in the tensor components ~W^{{0i}}, is wrongful.
-The point is that these tensor components do not constitute a four-vector and therefore cannot contain the same mass-energy, as it occurs in the four-momentum.
+Solution of 4/3 problem with example of electromagnetic field is reduced to the following: requirement of equality of mass-energy associated with time component ~W^{{00}} of stress-energy tensor of the field and mass-energy of energy flux of this field in tensor components ~W^{{0i}}, is wrongful.
+The point is that these tensor components do not constitute a four-vector and therefore cannot contain the same mass-energy, as it occurs in four-momentum.

 Energy dissipation